Most people think Christianity is about behavior modification: "Don't smoke, drink or chew or run with girls who do."

 You see, Christianity says that all of us, priests and prostitutes, have a morality problem–a sin problem (Rom.
 3:10).
 In various ways we have all rebelled against our Creator.
 No one merits salvation.
 No one climbs the ladder.
 No one checks the boxes.
 No one passes the test.
 No one gets to God through moral effort.

-So, since we couldn't get to God, two thousand years ago in a stable in Bethlehem, God came to us.
+So, since we couldn't get to God, two thousand years ago in the lowly town of Bethlehem, God came to us.
 Jesus came to solve our sin problem.

 Though we deserved punishment from God for our sin, Jesus took our punishment for us, in our place, on the cross.
 And through his death and resurrection, salvation now comes to every person the same way: by grace, through faith, in Christ.